quickmute/terraform-json-database/README.md

 - Placement of OU Policies (both SCP and TAG)
 - OU Placements in the structure
 - Account Placement in the strucuture within OU (if ou.txt file is not created properly, then the account/OU will go under Root)
 - Account Alias to Account Name lookup.
 If you got Account alias, you can lookup what the Name is.
-Typically the alias is just "stifel-ACCOUNTNAME"
 - Account Attributes

 ## Updating the Structure